 A bachelor’s degree from an accredited college is required, and an advanced degree or equivalent experience is preferred.
 Five years of related work experience is desired.

 Exceptional writing and communication skills are required, along with the ability to assimilate information quickly, work under pressure and meet deadlines.
 A fundamental knowledge of the State of North Carolina, humility, self-confidence and a sense of humor are helpful and preferred.

 The position is based in Winston-Salem, North Carolina and requires extensive statewide travel.
 The Program Officer is not required to live in Winston-Salem but should be available to be present in the Winston-Salem office one to two days per week.

 Armstrong McGuire & Associates, based in Raleigh, NC, is conducting this search in partnership with ZSR’s leadership team.
 To apply, click on the link to the Program Officer position profile at ArmstrongMcGuire.com/apply.
 You will see instructions for uploading your cover letter, resume, and three professional references.
 Please provide all requested information to be considered.
 In case of any technical problems, contact email@example.com.

-Z. Smith Reynolds Foundation is an equal opportunity employer and welcomes applications from people of all races, genders, religions, ethnicities, nationalities and sexual preferences.
+Z. Smith Reynolds Foundation is an equal opportunity employer and welcomes applications from people of all races, genders, religions, ethnicities, nationalities and sexual orientation.